Silverethical/DOM-Generator/README.md

 # DOM-Generator

+`dom-generator` is a versatile utility that simplifies the dynamic creation of HTML elements and the organization of a document's structure based on user-defined specifications.
+With a focus on ease of use and flexibility, this package allows you to effortlessly generate and manipulate HTML elements, making it a powerful tool for building dynamic and interactive web applications.

+## Features

+- **Intuitive API:** Create HTML elements with ease using a straightforward and intuitive API.
-domGenerator allows you to generate HTML elements and organize them into a hierarchical structure according to a set of specifications.
+- **Hierarchy Building:** Organize elements into a hierarchical structure using a simple and declarative syntax.
+- **Event Handling:** Easily attach event listeners to elements, enhancing interactivity in your web applications.

 # Usage

-## Install package
+## Install

 ```bash
 npm i dom-generator
 ```

-## Import domGenerator
+## Import

 ```js
 import domGenerator from "dom-generator";
 ```

-## Use domGenerator to generate a DOM structure
+## Innovate

 ```js
 domGenerator({